MattCollins84/insto/README.md

 }
 ```

-### Register for connections/disconnections from a user who matches a specified query
+#### Register for connections/disconnections from a user who matches a specified query

 Supplying a valid userQuery object when creating the Insto Client will allow this client to receive a connect or disconnect notification when any other Insto Client connects or disconnects from the server.
 The example below shows a Insto Client that is listening for connections/disconnections for all Insto users with a 'userType' of 'sales'.

 ```
-<script type="text/javascript" src="http://graffiti.touchlocal.com:3000/socket.io/socket.io.js"></script>
+<script type="text/javascript" src="http://insto:3000/socket.io/socket.io.js"></script>
-<script type="text/javascript" src="http://graffiti.touchlocal.com:3000/lib/client.js"></script>
+<script type="text/javascript" src="http://insto:3000/lib/client.js"></script>
 <script type="text/javascript">

-  //callback function for handling messages received from graffiti var callback = function(data) {
+  //callback function for handling messages received from insto var callback = function(data) {
     console.log(data);
   }